Elevate Your Blog Writing and Content Creation Efforts with SEO and a Content Optimization Checklist

 You will notice “N/A” listed for keyword difficulty for the keyword “online building permit software”.
 A result of N/A simply means there isn’t enough data to show an exact number, but the keyword is still valuable because it is being searched 20 times per month.

-With this list, I will define primary and secondary keywords, then begin to create my content outline.
+With this list, I will define primary and secondary keywords, and then begin to create my content outline.

 Creating a content outline using keywords